 - freshly grated Parmigiano-Reggiano, to taste

 Make a dough with the three ingredients and knead until nice and smooth.
-Let the dough rest, covered, for at least half an hour.
+[This post (with video) talks about how to make semolina pasta dough] Let the dough rest, covered, for at least half an hour.

-Roll the dough into a thick salami and cut it into pieces.
+Roll the dough into a thick salami and cut it into 5-6 pieces.
 Keep them covered while you shape the fusilli.
-Roll each piece into a thin snake (1/4 inch / 0.5 cm thick), then cut into pieces about 2 1/2 inch / 6.5 cm long.
-Shape each piece into a fusillo with the skewer and lay out to dry.
-You may want to dust the surface lightly with flour to prevent sticking.
+Roll each piece into a thin snake (1/4 inch / 6 mm thick), then cut into pieces about 2 1/2 inch / 6.5 cm long.
+Shape each piece into a fusillo with the skewer.

 Bring a pot of salted water to a rolling boil, then toss the fusilli in it (what in Italian we call: buttare giù la pasta).
 The time needed is a bit variable, depending on the size of fusilli, how dry they are, etc.